Jewellery of the Royal Family: A Garrard History

 Queen Mary’s Women of Hampshire Brooch

-This brooch was presented to Princess Victoria of Teck, later Queen Mary, on her marriage to the future King George V on behalf of the women of Hampshire.
+This brooch was presented to Princess Victoria Mary of Teck, later Queen Mary, on her marriage to the future King George V on behalf of the women of Hampshire.
 Originally designed as a pendant jewel, it was later converted into a brooch for Queen Mary, who bequeathed it to Queen Elizabeth II in 1953.

 1897